pantheon-systems/documentation/source/docs/guides/ssl-with-cloudflare.md

 ### WordPress

 On WordPress, you should similarly set the `WP_HOME` and `WP_SITEURL` constants in your `wp-config.php`.
-Note that you will need to _replace_ the existing code that sets these constants, since contants can only be defined once:
+Note that you will need to _replace_ the existing code that sets these constants, since constants can only be defined once:

     if (isset($_ENV['PANTHEON_ENVIRONMENT'])) {
       if ($_ENV['PANTHEON_ENVIRONMENT'] === 'dev') {